Louis I, Duke of Bavaria: Rise to power

 By the month of June 1208, the many lords of the Empire were gathering with King Philip at Bamberg, the seat of the Prince-Bishopric of Bamberg, to celebrate the wedding of his niece, Beatrice II, Countess of Burgundy, with Otto I, Duke of Merania.
 The ceremony was headed by Ekbert, Bishop of Bamberg of the House of Andechs (brother of the groom Otto) and Henry II, Margrave of Istria who also was in attendance.
-After the ceremony, King Philip retired to his quarters, where there, on 21 June 1208, he was murdered by Otto VIII, Count Palatine of Bavaria, Ludwig's first cousin.
+After the ceremony, King Philip retired to his quarters, where there, on 21 June 1208, he was murdered by Otto VIII, Count Palatine of Bavaria, Louis's first cousin.
 The killer evaded the king's guards and fled the city.
 The lords were immediately called for a court assembly, and they blamed the house of Andechs for the murder of the King.
-Whether they had a hand in it directly is under debate, but that it happened under their watch is not; they were at least guilty of connivance, with Ludwig suspecting Henry II of Istria the most.
+Whether they had a hand in it directly is under debate, but that it happened under their watch is not; they were at least guilty of connivance, with Louis suspecting Henry II of Istria the most.
 All Andechs were banned from their lands, minus Otto I of Merania and Beatrice his bride who were both regarded as blameless.
 Thus, an old ally of Bavaria became an enemy overnight.
-Ludwig left Bamberg immediately, roused his army, and seized the March of Istria.
+Louis left Bamberg immediately, roused his army, and seized the March of Istria.

-After King Philip's murder, Ludwig did not immediately support the Welf King Otto IV, but rather ran a new king's election in Bavaria under his influence in which he would decide whom he would support.
+After King Philip's murder, Louis did not immediately support the Welf King Otto IV, but rather ran a new king's election in Bavaria under his influence in which he would decide whom he would support.
 Ultimately, like many others, to secure his accomplishments - and those of his family - he made deals with King Otto IV which granted him the imperial fiefs of the Andechs, assured succession of the Palatinate of the Rhine towards him, and confirmed the everlasting reign of the Wittelsbach family in Bavaria.

-Nonetheless, in 1211, Ludwig joined the Hohenstaufen party again; King Frederick II rewarded him with the Palatinate of the Rhine in 1214: Ludwig's son Otto II was married to Agnes of the Palatinate, a granddaughter of Duke Henry the Lion and Conrad of Hohenstaufen.
+Nonetheless, in 1211, Louis joined the Hohenstaufen party again; King Frederick II rewarded him with the Palatinate of the Rhine in 1214: Louis's son Otto II was married to Agnes of the Palatinate, a granddaughter of Duke Henry the Lion and Conrad of Hohenstaufen.
 With this marriage, the Wittelsbach inherited the Palatinate and ultimately kept it as a Wittelsbach possession until 1918.
 Since that time also, the lion has become a heraldic symbol in the coat of arms for Bavaria and the Palatinate.